jdorn/json-editor/README.md

 ------------------
 Sometimes, it's necessary to have one field's value depend on anothers.

-The `dependencies` keyword from the JSON Schema specification is not nrealy flexible enough to handle most use cases, so JSON Editor introduces a couple custom keywords that help in this regard.
+The `dependencies` keyword from the JSON Schema specification is not nearly flexible enough to handle most use cases, so JSON Editor introduces a couple custom keywords that help in this regard.

 The first step is to have a field "watch" other fields for changes.